redexp/backbone-dom-view/README.md

 **addedEvent:** `{String}` Default: `'added'`

-This event will be triggered in sub view when `addHandler` will be called
+This event will be triggered in sub view when `addHandler` will be called.
+It useful when you need to be sure that your `view.$el` is in DOM.

 **addHandler:** `{String|Function}` Default: `'append'`